hep-gc/cloud-scheduler/README.md

     # easy_install pip

-And all your packages:
+And Cloud Scheduler and its dependencies:

-    # pip install simplejson suds boto lxml
+    # pip install cloud-scheduler

-## Install
+## Install without pip
-To install cloud scheduler, as root, run:
+To install without using pip, run:

     # python setup.py install